-According to the American Society of Home Inspectors , here are the common items that would be evaluated in a general professional inspection.
-Note that a general home inspector — whose average cost ranges from $278 to $390 — might suggest a separate inspection by a specialist if they spot a potential problem but think an expert should evaluate it further.
+The average cost of a home inspector ranges from $300 to $500.
+However, the inspector might suggest a separate inspection by a specialist if they spot a potential problem but thinks an expert should evaluate it further.

 Heating and Air System

-An older property might not, in which case you might want to research and price out the purchase (and installation) of one via a local company.
+Does the house you’re considering have an HVAC system?
+An older property might not, in which case you might want to research and price the purchase and installation of a system.

 Check out the SoFi guide